thenetcircle/dino/docs/md/api.md

 ## request_admin

 When help is wanted in a room, a user can request for an admin to join and help out.
 Every channel has an Admin room, which only admins can see when listing rooms and only admins can join.
-When a request_admin event is sent to the server it will be delivered to the admin room for that channel and the admins in that room can decide what to do.
+When a `request_admin` event is sent to the server it will be delivered to the admin room for that channel and the admins in that room can decide what to do.

+Important:

+* Only users who are in the Admin room will receive the event,
+* If no user with the global role `superuser` is online, the 805 code will be returned ("no admin is online").

-Responds with event name "gn_request_admin".
+Responds with event name `gn_request_admin`.

 Request contains: